Yggdrasill501/Exoplanet_Search/README.md

 that will describe how the code works.
 And to make it with the smallest computing capacity as possible.Run some unit tests.
 If possible contribute or implement in to some open source framework.
 Creat Comunication publish with Curvenote.
-Cotribute and implent the project into [Aladin lite](https://aladin.u-strasbg.fr/AladinLite/)
+Cotribute and implent the project into (Ipyaladin)[https://aladin.u-strasbg.fr/AladinLite/]

 Sources:
 -----------------------------